DeniedAccessLife/SteamPrices/README.md

 # SteamPrices
-A program for getting current prices for Buff163 service items.
+Program for getting current prices for Steam items.

 # View
 Window of the program.